ariqpradipa/ariqpradipa/README.md

 ###

-<h4 align="left">Hello there!👋  I'm Ariq Pradipa Santoso, an experienced computer engineer with a strong background in web development, programming, and event management background.
+<h4 align="left">Hello there!👋  I'm Ariq Pradipa Santoso, an experienced computer engineer with a strong background in web development as a fullstack developer and programming.
 I'm passionate about creating impactful digital experiences using various programming languages, such as HTML5, CSS, JavaScript, React JS, and Express JS.<br><br>🌟 Core Values<br>Throughout my journey, I have always emphasized the importance of:<br><br>💬 Regular communication with my teams.<br>⚙️ Maintaining quality and competence to achieve our goals.</h4>

 ###